 Pomona Surgery Center cases – Successfully resolved numerous lawsuits and disputes involving a surgery center in Pomona, including multiple proceedings in U.S. Bankruptcy Court and California Superior Court, ending a decade-long dispute and collateral litigation, and permitting the sale of overliened real property.

 Precision Orthopedic Implants, Inc. v.
-Limacorporate, S.p.a. (litigation)/Lima USA Inc. (arbitration) – Representing distributor in a dispute with an Italian orthopedic device manufacturer and its U.S. subsidiary in a dispute over wrongful termination of the distributorship agreement.
+Limacorporate, S.p.a. – Successfully settled, on behalf of distributor, litigation with an Italian orthopedic device manufacturer over wrongful termination of the distributorship agreement.

 Rosen v.
 UACC – Successfully settled, on behalf of autograph dealer, a copyright infringement case brought by photographer who asserted continuing rights over original autographed celebrity photos.

 Shaath v.
 Oudeh – Representing former shareholders in litigation to collect the unpaid portion of a $1,200,000 shareholder buyout transaction, including the foreclosure and sale of mixed collateral (real property and personal property) of two businesses, or alternatively to undo the transaction.

 In re: Showscan Entertainment Inc. – Bankruptcy court allowed $830,000 claim for post-petition compensation and “change in control” severance payment sought by former executive officer, with substantial portion as an administrative expense.